dstojanov8/worldwise/README.md

 # User Authentication usually works in three steps

 1. Get user Emai and Password from a login form and check with an api endpoint if the password for the given user is correct.

+- In our case we are sending email and password to `AuthContext` and check if the credentials are correct

 2. If the credentials are actualy correct we then redirect the user to our main aplication and we save the user object in our state.

+- In `Login.jsx` we are redirecting to our app on successfull login (if user is authenticated), also user object is saved in `AuthContext` with isAuthenticated flag

 3. We NEED to protect our application from unauthorized access, from users that are not currently logged in.

+- `ProtectedRoute.jsx` file is created and it wraps the entire application.
+In this component we are checking for our _isAuthenticated_ flag.
+If it is **false** the app redirects to `'/'`, if **true**, user can use the app normally.
+We are using `ProtectedRoute.jsx` in out `App.jsx` file.

 # React + Vite